fbpx

 Business Process Life Cycle Process

 • Design: Identify existing processes as well as areas for improvement.
-Map the work flow between people and systems and evaluate any dependencies or handovers.
-In this step, the process is designed to visually represent conditions, deadlines, data flow, etc.
+Map the workflow between people and systems and evaluate any dependencies or handovers.
+This step is designed to represent conditions, deadlines, data flow, etc, visually.

 • Management: Management mainly includes monitoring.
 Measuring the efficiency of the process, implementing changes accordingly, and reviewing the overall performance enables businesses to remove bottlenecks from the system.